-August 10 is “National Spoil Your Dog Day”.
+August 10th is “National Spoil Your Dog Day.”
 Really?
 What is the most common way we spoil dogs?
 I have often heard the statement that the way to a man’s heart is through his stomach.
 People obviously apply this to our pets as they are fed a variety of treats and table food to show them how much they are loved.
-Unfortunately, our society has taken the dog who was a hunter, need to hunt to eat, and turned it to a dependent on man for food.
+Unfortunately, our society has taken the dog who was a hunter, who needs to hunt to eat, and turned it dependent on man for food.
 Previously, on any given day, the dog may have failed to obtain prey, therefore going hungry.
 The next day, still hungry yet successful in the hunt, left them engorged because the following meal was unknown.
 They survived without multiple meals on a daily basis.

 The number of cases of diabetes is also increasing.
 The sugar and fat in the treats are a major contributor to creating obesity and diabetes.
 Diabetes in animals causes all the same problems associated with diabetes in people.
 They range from the problems of simply managing blood sugar levels, blindness, neurological problems, and death.
 Why do we want to spoil our dog?

 High levels of fat and sugar increase the bodily inflammatory response.
 The joints are common targets of inflammation.
 In older pets, especially medium to large dogs, obesity and inflammation of painful joints are common problems.
 It is not uncommon for owners to put older dogs to sleep because they cannot walk due to painful joints.
 I ask you, do you want to spoil your dog?

 Obesity and the inflammatory process set the stage for many common cancers.
 There is nothing more scary than hearing that your dog has cancer.
 In addition, it could be avoided if proper feeding regimens were followed so that obesity and inflammation don’t have a foothold.